-The standard Bromo tour begins with a 3:30AM jeep pick-up from your accommodation in Cemoro Lawang village to take you up over the caldera rim then a bumpy ride across the Sea of Sand and a steep climb up the Penanjakan mountain side to various viewing points.
-After sunrise, you return to your jeep for the return journey, stopping this time to climb Bromo itself and if you like, visit the adjacent Hindu temple Pura Luhur Poten.
-Near the temple a steep path culminating with around 250 stairs will lead you to the edge of the crater where you can take in sights of the bubbling sulphurous crater from a meter-wide ledge.
+The standard Bromo tour begins with a 3:30AM jeep pick-up from your accommodation in Cemoro Lawang village to take you up over the caldera rim for a bumpy ride across the Sea of Sand and a steep climb up the Penanjakan mountain side to various viewing points.
+After sunrise, it’s back in your jeep for the return journey, stopping this time to climb Bromo itself and if you like, visit the adjacent Hindu temple Pura Luhur Poten.
+Near the temple a steep path culminating with around 250 stairs will lead you to the edge of the crater where you can take in sights of the bubbling sulphurous crater.

 The return trek to the top of Mount Bromo is around 3km and takes around 45min each way.
 If you’re unable to or don’t feel like walking you can hire a pony which will take you to/from the parking area to a point about halfway up the crater rim.
 When you’ve had enough, your driver will return you to your accommodation for a well deserved late breakfast, the entire trip having taken between 3-4 hours.
 It’s great fun and even though we (stupidly) visited during a busy holiday weekend, our Bromo trip is still one of our all-time favourite Indonesian adventures.